 Larry Smith, Business Administrator, has been involved with WSRF since 2007.
 Each of his children began in the pre- school program; his son is now in second grade, his daughter in first grade.
 Larry now serves as the school’s full-time Business Administrator.
 His previous experience includes work in banking, personal finance, sales and management.

-Anne Menconi, Community Development Administrator, Savannah College of Art and Design/Fort Lewis College: B.A. in Historic Preservation and Design; Indiana University School of Philanthropy: Principles & Techniques of Fundraising; Has worked in early childhood and youth development since 1999.
+Anne Menconi, Community Development Administrator, Antioch University, Masters in Education (2016), Savannah College of Art and Design/Fort Lewis College: B.A. in Historic Preservation and Design; Indiana University School of Philanthropy: Principles & Techniques of Fundraising; Has worked in early childhood and youth development since 1999.
 Executive Director of international youth developmental agency; developed renown curriculum studied by Harvard, University of Texas, and child psychology research entities.
 Focus on prevention, intervention & treatment.
 Administrative responsibilities include Administrative Council, Development/Fundraising, Marketing, Enrollment, and community outreach, relationships, and strategic partnerships.
 14 years of youth development work including home schooling her own children with a Waldorf Curriculum.